Mastodon Mastodon Mastodon Mastodon

 Cybersecurity researchers at Sansec have uncovered a sophisticated cyberattack targeting the European Space Agency’s (ESA) official merchandise store.
-The incident involved a carefully crafted payment card skimming operation that compromised the shop’s checkout process through malicious JavaScript injection.
+The incident involved a payment card skimming operation that compromised the shop’s checkout process through malicious JavaScript injection.

 Technical Analysis of the Payment Skimming Operation